chicager/console-notes/README.md

   &nbsp;&nbsp;&nbsp;&nbsp;Type:&nbsp;&nbsp;`node app.js` 	&lt;`command`&gt; 	&lt;`options`&gt; &nbsp;&nbsp;*(all commands and options you can get via help)*<br/>
   &nbsp;&nbsp;&nbsp;&nbsp;For example for adding a new note type:
   ```
-  node app.js add --title="This is a title of the new note!" --body="This is a text body of the note"
+  node app.js add --title="This is a title of the new note!" --body="This is a text of the note"
   ```